drshahizan/special-topic-data-engineering/project/proposal/MichelinStar/Proposal_MichelinStar.md

 ## 📊 Risks and Limitations

-Here are some potential risks and limitations associated with heart disease prediction platform project:

-**1. Technical Risk**

-`Data quality and accuracy:` The data collection process cannot ensure the quality of the data as there may be problems with the data's quality.
+`The data collection process cannot ensure the quality of the data as there may be problems with the data's quality.
 The quality of the outcomes may be impacted by the data's potential for being erroneous, inconsistent, or incomplete.

-`Data bias and ethical considerations:` Heart disease prediction platforms can suffer from bias due to the use of historical data that may reflect past biases or systematic inequalities, which can lead to unfair outcomes and potential harm to patients.
-Ethical considerations must be taken into account to ensure that the use of patient data is transparent, fair, and respectful of patients' rights and privacy.
+`Data bias and ethical considerations:`  Entertainment analytics platforms can suffer from bias due to the use of historical data that may reflect past biases or systematic inequalities, which can lead to unfair outcomes and potential harm to users.
+Ethical considerations must be taken into account to ensure that the use of audience data is transparent, fair, and respectful of users' rights and privacy.

 `Integration and interoperability:` Integration of various data sources, systems, and applications can be complex and challenging, resulting in interoperability issues, data inconsistencies, and difficulty in data analysis and reporting.

 **2. Financial Risk**

-`Cost:` Heart disease prediction platforms require ongoing maintenance, updates, and support, which can result in significant ongoing costs that must be factored into the project budget and it can require significant upfront investment, including the cost of hardware, software, and personnel resources.
+`Cost:`Entertainment analytics platforms require ongoing maintenance, updates, and support, which can result in significant ongoing costs that must be factored into the project budget and it can require significant upfront investment, including the cost of hardware, software, and personnel resources.

-`Regulatory changes and uncertainty:` Healthcare regulations and policies are constantly evolving, which can create uncertainty around the financial viability of healthcare analytics platforms that may be impacted by these changes.
-Therefore, the return on investment (ROI) for healthcare analytics platforms can be difficult to predict, and there may be uncertainty around the financial benefits that the platform can deliver.
+`Regulatory changes and uncertainty:` Entertainment industry regulations and policies are constantly evolving, which can create uncertainty around the financial viability of analytics platforms that may be impacted by these changes.
+Therefore, the return on investment (ROI) for entertainment analytics platforms can be difficult to predict, and there may be uncertainty around the financial benefits that the platform can deliver.

 **3. Legal Risk**

-`Data ownership and licensing:` The ownership and licensing of healthcare data can be complex, which can create financial risks related to the use, access, and storage of this data.
+`Data ownership and licensing:` The ownership and licensing of entertainment data can be complex, which can create financial risks related to the use, access, and storage of this data.
 Failure to properly manage data ownership and licensing can result in financial penalties and legal issues.

-`Regulatory compliance:` Healthcare analytics platforms must comply with various legal and regulatory requirements such as HIPAA, GDPR, and data protection laws, failure to comply with these regulations can result in penalties, fines, and legal actions.
+`Regulatory compliance:`Entertainment analytics platforms must comply with various legal and regulatory requirements such as GDPR and data protection laws.
+Failure to comply with these regulations can result in penalties, fines, and legal actions.

 **4. Other Risk**

-`Lack of standardization:` Heart disease data can be fragmented and inconsistent, with different data formats, terminologies, and coding systems used across different healthcare providers and organizations.
-This lack of standardization can create challenges for healthcare analytics platforms in integrating and analyzing data effectively.
+`Lack of standardization:`  Entertainment data can be fragmented and inconsistent, with different data formats, terminologies, and coding systems used across different sources and platforms.
+This lack of standardization can create challenges for entertainment analytics platforms in integrating and analyzing data effectively.

-`Cultural and organizational challenges:` Cultural and organizational challenges can impact the success of healthcare analytics platforms, including lack of communication, siloed data, and misaligned incentives between different stakeholders.
+`Cultural and organizational challenges:`  Cultural and organizational challenges can impact the success of entertainment analytics platforms, including lack of communication, siloed data, and misaligned incentives between different stakeholders.
 Addressing these challenges can require significant organizational change and buy-in from key stakeholders.

 ## 🔑 Deliverables and Milestones